lahav512/System-Monitor-Service-Challenge/README.md

 When designing the code using OOP, it is suggested to start with writing an example script of the main file that uses the classes before starting to write the classes and designing the architecture of your code.
 For each task, you are required to implement a flow chart (see empty files within the `flowcharts` folder).
 The flowcharts should be created using the opensource [DrawIO](https://app.diagrams.net/) web app and they should illustrate the architecture of the service as a generic class and the flow of each specific implementation of the service and the interaction between them (it is fine if flowcharts of two tasks are almost the same).
 The flowcharts should be expressive enough but don't write every small function or every variable.
 It should be used for visually reading and understanding the architecture you chose to apply.
 The specific implementation of functional functions is irrelevant to the flowchart.

-You are expected to write this software in Python, but you are allowed to request a different programming language for your choice.
+You are expected to write this software in Python, but you are allowed to request a different programming language of your choice.

 ## Code evaluation
 - Project structure (don't write everything in a single file, you have an entire branch for yourself)